rng-guy/NFSMWBartender/README.md

 # 5 - How may I share or bundle Bartender?

-You are free to bundle this mod and any of its files with your own pursuit mod, **no credit required**.
+You are free to bundle Bartender and its files with your own pursuit mod, **no credit required**.
 In the interest of code transparency, however, consider linking to [Bartender's GitHub repository](https://github.com/rng-guy/NFSMWBartender) somewhere in your mod's documentation (e.g. README).

 &nbsp;

-Finally, this mod would not have seen the light of day without
+Finally, Bartender would not have seen the light of day without
 * **DarkByte**, for [Cheat Engine](https://www.cheatengine.org/);
 * **[rx](https://github.com/rxyyy)**, for encouraging me to try .asi modding;
 * **[nlgxzef](https://github.com/nlgxzef)**, for the Most Wanted debug symbols;